yassouali/ml-blog/_posts/2020-05-15-deep-semi-supervised.md

 where a given transformation (e.g., color inversion, translation, contrast adjustment, etc.) is randomly selected for each sample in a batch of training examples, where the amplitude of the transformation is a hyperparameter that is optimized during training.

-Another important factors in the FixMatch are the usage of adam optimizer, weight decay regularization and the learning rate schedule used, Kihyuk Sohn et al. propose to use a cosine learning rate decay with a decay of
+Other important factors in FixMatch are the usage of adam optimizer, weight decay regularization and the learning rate schedule used, the authors propose to use a cosine learning rate decay with a decay of
 $$\eta \cos (\frac{7 \pi t}{16 T})$$,
 where $$\eta$$ is the initial learning rate, $$t$$ is the current training step, and $$T$$ is the total number of training steps.

 # References